 Meridian Mennonite Church

-The Meridian Congregation of the Church of God in Christ, Mennonite, is the oldest existent congregation of the denomination.
-In the early 1870s, David S. Holdeman. who was already a member of the church, came to the Hesston area from Elkhart, Indiana, (although the town of Hesston was not formed until 1886), to visit his son who was already living here.
+The Meridian Mennonite Church of the Church of God in Christ, Mennonite, is the oldest existent congregation of the denomination.
+In the early 1870s, David S. Holdeman. who was already a member of the church, came to the Hesston area from Elkhart, Indiana, to visit his son who was already living here.

 In 1873, the David Holdeman family moved 1/4 mile north of the church location and they, together with a few other families, formed a small congregation here.
-Holdeman donated a small acreage for a church and cemetery, and the congregation has continued at the same location for 150 years.
+Holdeman donated a small acreage for a church and cemetery, and the congregation has continued at the same location since then.
 The present church building, dedicated in 2004, is the fourth one to be built on this site.

 The congregation has grown steadily.
 Although through the years many have moved to other church communities because of agricultural and other opportunities or family connections, current membership is over 200.

-In the early years several family lines dominated the congregation.
+In the early years the church was largely comprised of several dominant families.
 Today, the congregation enjoys a wide diversity of families and backgrounds from many places and is a healthy mix of children, youth, young families, middle-aged, and elders.

 All girls and women who are members of the church wear a head covering according to the teaching of 1 Corinthians 11.
 Traditionally, a shawl-type covering is worn in worship services.